Aiming to become an astronaut, but not fulfilled

 Listed on NASDAQ in the United States from listing on TSE Mothers

-After that, as the number of Japanese companies expanding overseas increased, orders came in from well-known companies.Four years after its establishment, the business as a discovery vendor got off to a good start, and UBIC was listed on the TSE Mothers in June 4.Morimoto was hoping that the listing would increase his name and creditworthiness and accelerate his growth, but he did not sell much to Japanese companies.The listing on TSE Mothers certainly improved the name recognition of Japanese companies, but the name recognition of most customers and related parties such as Asian and US companies did not rise as expected, and UBIC's presence in the United States also increased.
+After that, as the number of Japanese companies expanding overseas increased, orders came in from well-known companies.Four years after its establishment, his business as a discovery vendor got off to a good start, and UBIC was listed on the TSE Mothers (currently TSE Growth) in June 4.Morimoto was hoping that the listing would increase name recognition and creditworthiness and accelerate growth, but sales to Japanese companies did not progress much.The listing on TSE Mothers has certainly improved the name recognition of Japanese companies, but the name recognition of most customers and related parties such as Asian and US companies has not risen as expected, and UBIC's presence in the United States has also increased.
 I wasn't able to.

 Therefore, Morimoto's next step was to establish a US subsidiary.UBIC North America, Inc. was established in December 2007, just six months after listing on TSE Mothers.Taking this opportunity, he began to get large contracts from Japanese companies, but Morimoto was still not satisfied with the current situation.And he decides to list on NASDAQ in the United States.Morimoto was driven by the reckless challenge of recovering from severe business performance under the influence of the Lehman shock, and while many stakeholders opposed it, "Western companies and Asian companies are on an equal footing globally.
 It is UBIC's mission to create a world where we can fight.
 "In this way, a Japanese venture company that was founded less than 12 years ago was listed on NASDAQ in the United States.Morimoto was particular about listing on NASDAQ in order to overcome the barriers to growth in the US litigation support business.When selecting a discovery vendor that provides litigation support in the United States, not only the will of the client company but also the will of the lawyer in charge of the litigation works strongly.Therefore, I strongly felt that it was necessary to win the trust of them by becoming a company listed on NASDAQ in the United States.
 (Note: Delisting on NASDAQ in the United States in February 10)